devenbhooshan/pydata-delhi/slides.md

     * we use AI + Human to automate customer support
 * ex-amazon employee
 * python lover, nlp enthusiast
-* love travelling(anybody who hates?)
+* love travelling(anybody who hate?)
 ---

 title: topic discussion

 * semantic similarity between two sentences
+    * eg: how can I uninstall snapchat ? | what is the procedure to uninstall snapchat ? | how to uninstall snapchat ?
-    * Semantic similarity is a metric defined over a set of documents or terms, where the idea of distance between them is based on the likeness of their meaning or semantic content as opposed to similarity which can be estimated regarding their syntactical representation (e.g. their string format).
+    * the idea of semantic similarity between the sentences is based on the likeness of their meaning or semantic content.
+    * meaning not the structure

-    * IS-A relation
+* word vectors
+    * representing words by vectors -> 'cat' is represented by [.4, .5, .45, .012 ,,,,,,]

 ---

 title: language

+* language helps us in communication
+* if we want to understand language, we have to understand the concepts and how they’re linked together to create meaning
-* ambiguous
+* it is also ambiguous
     * I saw a man on a hill with a telescope.
     * Look at the dog with one eye.